imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 ## ML Engineering & ML Lifecycle

-- Scoping
+- Scoping: Look at the big picture
-  - Define which type of problem to work on
+  - Frame the problem: Define which type of problem to work on
+  - Learn: How value will be created solving a given problem
+  - Push back a bit
+    - Is it worth to build a ML model to solve this problem?
+    - Is it easy for a human do?
+    - How much data do we have and is it enough?
   - Decide on key metrics: accuracy, latency, throughput
+    - Relate it to the business: how do these metrics translate to business value?
+What does it mean to improve a given metric for the business?
   - Estimate resources and timeline
 - [Data](#pre-processing)
   - Define data: is data labeled consistently?
 How to performance data normalization?